 - Some patients may be at increased risk of experiencing toxicity at therapeutic doses of paracetamol, particularly those with a body-weight under 50 kg and those with risk factors for hepatotoxicity.
 Clinical judgement should be used to adjust the dose of oral and intravenous paracetamol in these patients.

-- The use of opioids should be reviewed regularly, preferably face to face and by the same clinician.
-This should be at least monthly in the first six months after stable dosing has been achieved.
+- The use of opioids should be reviewed regularly, preferably face to face and with the same clinician; this should be at least monthly in the first six months after stable dosing has been achieved.
 Frequency of review thereafter can be clinically determined by the complexity of the case, but should be at least biannually.

-- Patients must be aware of the signs and symptoms of opioid sensitivity/toxicity i.e. trouble breathing, tiredness, extreme sleepiness, inability to think, walk, or talk normally and feeling faint, dizzy, or confused.
+- Patients must be aware of the signs and symptoms of opioid sensitivity/toxicity – i.e. trouble breathing, tiredness, extreme sleepiness, inability to think, walk, or talk normally and feeling faint, dizzy, or confused.
 If toxicity is suspected advise patients to seek medical attention immediately.
-The Faculty of Pain Medication has a useful section on information for patients taking opioids.
-See also the pain section of patient zone.

 - Older patients are particularly susceptible to respiratory depression and constipation secondary to opioids.

-- Incomplete cross-tolerance is where tolerance exists to a currently administered opioid that does not extend completely to other opioids if the patient’s medication is switched.
+- Incomplete cross-tolerance is where there is tolerance to a currently administered opioid that does not extend completely to other opioids, if the patient’s medication is switched.
 It may mean that a lower dose of the new opioid is required.
 It is therefore recommended that a 25-50% reduction of the calculated dose of the new opioid should occur to allow for this.
 The new regimen should then be re-titrated according to patient response.
 The patient should be monitored closely, especially at higher doses.

-- In severe opioid toxicity consider reversal of respiratory depression using naloxone (refer to the BNF).
+- In severe opioid toxicity, consider reversal of respiratory depression using naloxone (see BNF).